What Do Zero Waste And Minimalism Have in Common?

 So, why not explore this point as we try to get to the bottom of this age-old schism?

-However, before exploring this point, we should first take a look at the zero waste hierarchy which outlines the most important tenets of living a waste-free lifestyle.
+However, before exploring this point, we should first take a look at the zero waste hierarchy which outlines the most central tenets of living a waste-free lifestyle.

 The zero waste hierarchy